dmlogic/community-contributions/user-stories/As a community member.md

+# Still to do

+I need to see a history of payments I've made
+Cos it's nice to know that kind of thing

+# Done

 ✅ I need to respond to an invitation
 👍 So I can join the community
 👍 So I can set my password